hashbangcode/vlad/README.md

 Prerequesites
 -------------

-* Vagrant (currently only VirtualBox tested)
+* Vagrant 1.4+ (currently only tested with the VirtualBox provider)
+* If you are using VirtualBox then you will need VirtualBox 4.3+
 * Ansible (with the Vagrant Ansible Pluigin)

+Ansible doesn't currently run on Windows so Vlad will only work on Linux or OSX system.

-To install Ansible use the following commands (tested on OSx):
+To install Ansible use the following commands:

     sudo easy_install pip
     sudo pip install ansible

-Then install the Vagrant Ansible plugin

-    vagrant plugin install ansible
+You may have to install some prerequisite python packages first:

+    sudo pip install paramiko PyYAML jinja2 httplib2 markupsafe

+Vagrant 1.4+ comes with the Ansible provisioning tool included so there is no need to install extra plugins.

-You can also install the Vagrant Cachier plugin in order to cache apt-get and gem requests.
+You can also install the Vagrant Cachier plugin in order to cache apt-get and gem requests, which speeds reprovisioning up.

     vagrant plugin install vagrant-cachier